tongwu-msft/azure-rest-api-specs/documentation/searchservice/create-indexer.md

 -   **maxFailedItemsPerBatch**: The number of items that can fail to be indexed in each batch before an indexer run is considered a failure.
 Default is 0.

--   **base64EncodeKeys**: Specifies whether or not document keys will be base-64 encoded.
-Azure Search imposes restrictions on characters that can be present in a document key.
-However, the values in your source data may contain characters that are invalid.
-If it is necessary to index such values as document keys, this flag can be set to true.
-Default is `false`.

 -   **batchSize:** Specifies the number of items that are read from the data source and indexed as a single batch in order to improve performance.
 The default depends on the data source type: it is 1000 for Azure SQL and DocumentDB, and 10 for Azure Blob Storage.

+**Field Mappings**

+You can use field mappings to map a field name in the data source to a different field name in the target index.
+For example, consider a source table with a field `_id`.
+Azure Search doesn't allow a field name starting with an underscore, so the field must be renamed.
+This can be done using the `fieldMappings` property of the indexer as follows:

+	"fieldMappings" : [ { "sourceFieldName" : "_id", "targetFieldName" : "id" } ]

+You can specify multiple field mappings:

+	"fieldMappings" : [
+		{ "sourceFieldName" : "_id", "targetFieldName" : "id" },
+        { "sourceFieldName" : "_timestamp", "targetFieldName" : "timestamp" },
+	 ]

+Both source and target field names are case-insensitive.

+<a name="FieldMappingFunctions"></a>
+***Field Mapping Functions***

+Field mappings can also be used to transform source field values using *mapping functions*.

+Only one such function is currently supported: `jsonArrayToStringCollection`.
+It parses a field that contains a string formatted as a JSON array into a Collection(Edm.String) field in the target index.
+It is intended for use with Azure SQL indexer in particular, since SQL doesn't have a native collection data type.
+It can be used as follows:

+	"fieldMappings" : [ { "sourceFieldName" : "tags", "mappingFunction" : { "name" : "jsonArrayToStringCollection" } } ]

+For example, if the source field contains the string `["red", "white", "blue"]`, then the target field of type `Collection(Edm.String)` will be populated with the three values `"red"`, `"white"` and `"blue"`.

+Note that the `targetFieldName` property is optional; if left out, the `sourceFieldName` value is used.

 ### Request body examples
  The following example creates an indexer that copies data from the table referenced by the `ordersds` data source to the `orders` index on a schedule that starts on Jan 1, 2015 UTC and runs hourly.
 Each indexer invocation will be successful if no more than 5 items fail to be indexed in each batch, and no more than 10 items fail to be indexed in total.